Amicus sets $315,000 price for new Fabry disease treatment

-(Reuters) - Amicus Therapeutics on Monday set an average price of $315,000 per year for its newly approved Fabry disease treatment, a price it believes is below that of the main existing treatment in the United States.
+(Reuters) - Amicus Therapeutics (FOLD.O) on Monday set an average price of $315,000 per year for its newly approved Fabry disease treatment, a price it believes is below that of the main existing treatment in the United States.

-Galafold - approved on Friday by U.S. regulators - is the first new Fabry disease treatment in the country in over 15 years, and will compete with Sanofi SA’s infused Fabrazyme, which has an average U.S. list price of $340,000 for adults, according to Amicus.
+Galafold - approved on Friday by U.S. regulators - is the first new Fabry disease treatment in the country in over 15 years, and will compete with Sanofi SA’s (SASY.PA) infused Fabrazyme, which has an average U.S. list price of $340,000 for adults, according to Amicus.

 Sanofi, however, says Fabrazyme’s price is closer to $290,000, when accounting for pediatric patients who tend to use less of the drug because of their weight.
 The French drugmaker did not detail drug prices separately for adults and children.